 - ecoinvent v3.2 is a publicly available, research-based, peer-reviewed (and open to scientific scrutiny and dialogue) and therefore scientifically robust database that can be used for the life cycle assessment of construction products.

 Current database: Version 5

-The IMPACT EN 15804 v5 dataset provides LCA data for modules A1-A3 (Raw material extraction, transport and manufacture) aggregated for each material.
+The IMPACT EN 15804 v5 dataset provides LCA data for modules A1-C4 (product stage, transport to site, construction, in use and end of life) for each material.
 The dataset is fully compliant with the international standard in LCA – EN 15804.
 As such it includes not only LCI (Life Cycle Inventory) data on embodies carbon or GWP (Global Warming Potential, measured in kgCO2eq.) but a range of other environmental indicators including: Ozone Depletion Potential (ODP), Acidification Potential (AP), Eutrophication Potential (EP), Photochemical Ozone Creation Potential (POCP) and Abiotic Resource Depletion Potential (ADP).

 The differences between the previous database versions are summarised as follows:

 |BRE Global EN 15804 PCR, Rev 0.0